Leadership in Action

 Climate resilience is the ability of a system to absorb stresses imposed by climate change and still function while adapting and becoming better prepared to handle future climate impacts.

-Along the front lines of sea level rise and impacts of climate change near Fort Lauderdale’s famous beaches, the ninth annual Southeast Florida Regional Climate Leadership Summit played out in front of a room of more than 650 business, government, nonprofit and university climate thought leaders.
+Along the front lines of sea level rise and impacts of climate change near Miami’s famous beaches, the tenth annual Southeast Florida Regional Climate Leadership Summit played out in front of a room of more than 700 business, government, nonprofit and university climate thought leaders.

 As the Conservancy and other climate leaders actively work to increase resiliency to current and future impacts, the focus is on managing threats to urban centers confronted with more frequent and intense storms, raised roads to combat flooding and a reduction of carbon emissions.
 Also on the agenda: supporting an increase in solar energy, encouraging the use of green infrastructure—trees and green rooftops—and championing affordable housing to reduce long commutes.